Outbound Canadian Trainees

 Practical experience in driving machinery is very important with the majority of our host families.
 You will need a valid driver’s license for your home country, as well as an International Driver’s License to work as a trainee.
 We also recommend that you bring a driver’s abstract from your home country.
 This might help you if you wish to register a vehicle in Canada.
 Machinery maintenance and small repairs are great skills, but not a requirement.
 Our crop growing season is very short, which means that hosts will most likely require you to work long hours during spring to finish seeding, and during harvest until the crop is off.

-If you wish to come to Canada on our agriculture exchange program, please view more information and an application form to see if you have the requirements.
+If you wish to come to Canada on our agriculture exchange program, please view more information to see if you meet the requirements.